restarian/bracket_print/docs/specification/unit_test_output.md

       * √ create the desired prototype chain and utilize redundancy
       * √ the log_title, log_title_stamp and auto_hyphen_title options operate together as expected
       * √ store and transfers the log_title in many ways
-      * √ The log level property is parsed and assigned the proper value
+      * √ The log_level property is parsed and assigned the proper value
+      * √ The log_output property errors if a non-function is passed in
+      * √ The log_output property is accepted and used appropriately
       * √ quoting can be changed and is used properly
       * √ enumerate_all option has desire effect
       * √ max_character setting is adhered to